 Philipsburg is a tiny town located in the state of Montana.
 With a population of 913 people and just one neighborhood, Philipsburg is the 98th largest community in Montana.
-Much of the housing stock in Philipsburg was built prior to World War II, making it one of the older and more historic towns in the country.
+Philipsburg has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

-Philipsburg is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Philipsburg is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Philipsburg is a town of service providers, professionals, and managers.
 There are especially a lot of people living in Philipsburg who work in maintenance occupations (20.13%), teaching (15.72%), and management occupations (15.09%).

 Telecommuters are a relatively large percentage of the workforce: 10.06% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.